Includer555/Grow-a-Garden-bot/README.md

 If you want to use it with the discord bot you have to create one on discord developer portal.

 ## ❗️Usage❗️
-In the main.py file you have to adjust the cordinates of the buttons on the screen! (you can see the cordinates of your moues with the mouseDebug.py program)
+In the main.py file you have to adjust the cordinates of the buttons on the screen! (you can see the cordinates of your mouse with the mouseDebug.py program)